 - Play: An opportunity for surprise and delight.

-The details in our community art plan guided our development of a public call for artists and international artist selections.
+Our community art plan also provided strategic direction for the public call for artists and international artist selections.
 “We were inspired by not only the volume of submissions, but by the unique and thoughtful ways that artists around the world think about artwork within the public realm,” said Martha Weidmann, CEO of NINE dot ARTS.
 “Once complete, this highly visible network of installations will add an important component — one that celebrates the connections between food, water, and health — to Colorado’s vibrant public art collection.”

-As the CSU Spur campus continues to grow, our community art plan will lay the groundwork for future art experiences, meanwhile educating and inspiring visitors through a combination of art and science.
+As the CSU Spur campus continues to grow, our community art plan will lay the groundwork for future art experiences, meanwhile educating and inspiring audiences through an engaging mix of art and science.